 And managers are taking note of the impact CX can have on the bottom line.
 "We monitor every phase of a customer's interaction with Marriott and work to create the best experience every step of the way," says Marriott Global Chief Information Officer Bruce Hoffmeister in Marriott's Digital Hospitality.

 CIOs have traditionally been the stewards of enterprise IT, with responsibilities that start at the data center and extend to business and customer applications.
-But the digital disruption brought on by social and mobile technologies, as well as the big data and enterprise cloud, is forcing CIOs to adapt and transform their role, according to CIO Insight.
+But the digital disruption brought on by social and mobile technologies, as well as the big data and enterprise cloud, is forcing CIOs to adapt and transform their role.

 From smart energy meters to smart health monitors, smart cars to smart appliances, internet-connected devices provide a huge opportunity for business leaders to help differentiate their organizations.
 But there's a potential for backlash.
 One KPMG study in the United Kingdom showed that 70 percent of United Kingdom consumers "fear the increase in the number of interconnected everyday devices make it too easy for things to go wrong," Computer Weekly reported.
 And according to a Ponemon Institute study, risks of a data breach in the cloud are multiplying because of increased dependency on cloud services and the proliferation of devices with access to cloud resources.

 While customer fears are not unfounded (just look at the news to see why), businesses shouldn't stop moving forward.
 Executives need to make proper data governance and security practices part of the go-to-market strategy, rather than an afterthought.
 "Security needs to be about something more than tactics.
 It has to be a cultural mindset," said Mary Ann Davidson, chief security officer at Oracle.
 "That should be expressed at the beginning of any IT project—before we start designing a system architecture, we need to discuss plans to secure the technology."